quicklabby/Ansible-Automation-K3s-Deployment-Playbook/README.md

-# K3s Deployment Install/Upgrade and Uninstall Playbook
+# Automated K3s Deployment: Install/Upgrade and Uninstall Playbook

 These two Ansible playbooks automate the installation and management of my k3s Mini Cluster homelab.
 They are designed to handle both the master and worker nodes, ensuring that the k3s services are installed, configured, and running correctly across all nodes in the cluster.
 They also upgrade the system packages for the preferred Linux distro and ensure the proper configuration of the Kubernetes client (kubeconfig) on the master node.